brookshelley/brookshelley.github.com/content/books.md

 **Wanderers** — Chuck Wendig

 Phew, that was a dark fucking book.
 With the pandemic going on in the world right now, this wasn’t a very good idea to read, but I’m glad I finished it.
 Just about every bad thing you can imagine happens in this book, so I have a hard time recommending it, but perhaps for folks who don’t believe in global warming or in the danger of a pandemic, this will give them pause.

+**Lurking** — Joanne McNeil

+A very interesting look at the history of the internet as a user.
+One of the best non-fiction books I’ve read in a while.

 **The Longing for Less** — Kyle Chayka